 On the road over the pebble beach, along the river, approx. 1400 meters further, you can go to another natural wonder – Selfoss waterfall.
 It is a journey worth the effort because Selfoss is majestic and powerful.
-This waterfall consists of about 100 smaller waterfalls that fall from basalt rocks.
+This waterfall consists of about 100 smaller waterfalls that fall from basalt rocks next to each other.
 This is Iceland’s hidden beauty! ♥ You must see it.

 Lake Myvatn and Akureyri area

 The next stop is at Lake Myvatn, also known as the “lake of flies”.
 Worth to note that without a special head net, it is impossible to get out of the car.
 Please also close the windows because the midges bite and are extremely intrusive and hungry.
 On-site safety head nets can be purchased at the gas station and/or souvenir shops.

 While you are there, it is worth seeing the Hverfhall crater (452 meters high) and climbing it.
 Also, you can go around the lake, hike the rocks, enter the cave and stop at the place where there are pseudocraters – Skutustadir Pseudocrators.

 About 30 km before Akureryi we are stopping to see the last attraction.
 Just off the main road, there is another gorgeous Godafoss waterfall.
 It is one of the most impressive waterfalls in Iceland ♥.
 It is shaped like a large horseshoe and consists of two streams with a total width of 30 meters.
 You must walk to that waterfall for about 1km, but several interesting waters cascades you will spot on the way.
 This attraction cannot be missed, it is truly impressive!